How long does it take for CryoPen to work?

 Cherry angiomas can occur for many different reasons.

-Though cherry angiomas do seem to become more common as one ages, especially beyond the age of 30, the ageing process is regarded to play a major impact.
+Though cherry angiomas do seem to become more common as one ages, especially beyond the age of 30, the ageing process is regarded as having a major impact.

 In addition to age, cherry angiomas are also likely influenced by heredity because certain people appear to be more prone to developing them if they run in their families.